-There are more than one reasons for the popularity of esports in Korea.
+There is more than one reason for the popularity of esports in Korea.

 One reason is the 1997 Asian financial crisis.
 It encouraged people in countries like Korea to get working and creative.
 The broadband boom resulted in the unintentional renaissance of esports.
 Video games were an avenue for people to forget about the financial problems that plagued the region.
 Superfast internet contributed to this.
 People found an effective outlet, better than anything else being offered.

 Professional players are considered as celebrities due to esports being so widely viewed and famous in the country.
 Even people from small towns have the chance to enter the big leagues.
 The way esports players are celebrated and revered in the country is similar to NBA players in the US.
 People from every generation views esports as a national past time.